Leonard SavinaLeonard Savina (ANSSI, FR)

 Francis hails from Québec’s region of Lac-St-Jean, Canada.
 As a McGill alumni in Mathematics, Computer Sciences and Cognitive Science, he lucked out and joined Google in 2007 in Site Reliability Engineering.
 From then on he ended up responding to availability incidents across the Google production environment.
 He then moved to a full-time DFIR role in 2017, where he likes to spend his time around teaching incident management, and responding to incidents.
 He also enjoys dabbling around the casual offensive security exercises once in a while.
 He would like to be good at twitter, but cannot seem to get his act together about it: @u269C

 Remediating a single vulnerability in a single product can be a daunting task.
 Remediating large, complex, time-critical vulnerabilities across many different products, teams and vendors can be nearly impossible.
 This talk discusses what has worked and what has not worked so well in a fast changing organization with a plethora of software and hardware products.
 We discuss an approach to scaling the vulnerability response to the ever evolving demands of internal reports, information embargo restrictions, open-source vulnerabilities and other beasts reported via bug bounty programs or third parties.

-Dnyanada AnnachhatreDnyanada Annachhatre (NVIDIA, UM), Jessica Butler (NVIDIA, UM)
+Dnyanada AnnachhatreDnyanada Annachhatre (NVIDIA, US), Jessica Butler (NVIDIA, US)